 Since the 1995 season, there have been a number of changes.
 Stratford Oaks dropped out and were replaced by The Warwickshire; Crocketts Manor became Henley; Bidford Grange dropped out and were replaced by Abbey Hotel; and Oakridge dropped out, leaving the League with seven Clubs for a time.
 Rugby were added to the league, followed by Stonebridge and a second Warwickshire team to bring the number to 10.
 This lead to the formation of two divisions with promotion/relegation for a time.
 However, the divisions were recombined for the 2011 season, with clubs facing eachother once per season and alternating the venue each year.

 Following the closure of Purley Chase, Atherstone came in to the league and were quickly followed by Oakridge and the reintroduction of Stratford Oaks.
 For the 2016 season Stoneleigh were replaced by Nuneaton.
 Since then Henley and Nuneaton have withdrawn, but Copsewood Grange joined in 2017 and The Welcombe in 2018.
-Ingon Manor (now Stratford Park) withdrew in early 2018, but were replaced by The Vale in 2019 and so there are currently 11 teams in the league.
+Ingon Manor (now Stratford Park) withdrew in early 2018, but were replaced by The Vale and West Midlands in 2019, so there are currently 11 teams in the league.